alejandro-serrano/wizeline-academy-frontend/README.md

-## wizeline-academy-frontend
+## Wizeline FullStack QA Certification - Front End - TestCafe
-Wizeline FullStack QA Certification - Front End - TestCafe This repository contains a practice of what we learned in the Wizeline FullStack QA Certification Day 1.
+This repository contains a practice of what we learned in the Wizeline FullStack QA Certification Day 1.

 ### Getting Started